-The original introduction to “Growing Up Asian in Australia” When I first wrote my introduction to Growing Up Asian in Australia, I felt that the stories and their authors were so brave, so witty, funny, generous with their experience, that it deserved a weighty introduction worthy of such a significant collection – an introduction that highlighted the historical reasons for the dearth of Asian-Australian literature that did not fit into conventional ‘migrant narrative’.
+The original introduction to “Growing Up Asian in Australia” | Peril magazine When I first wrote my introduction to Growing Up Asian in Australia, I felt that the stories and their authors were so brave, so witty, funny, generous with their experience, that it deserved a weighty introduction worthy of such a significant collection – an introduction that highlighted the historical reasons for the dearth of Asian-Australian literature that did not fit into conventional ‘migrant narrative’.
 After the below introduction was completed and edited, I was told by a trusted adviser who had decades of experience in the book publishing industry, that this type of heavy introduction might not make people want to pick up the book at Borders.
 She was absolutely right.
 Academics and students might be interested in the history of Asian-Australians, but we as a popular culture are perhaps not ready.
 Alice Pung In 1770, Captain Cook stuck his flag up next to a pile of rocks, conveniently forgetting about the indigenous population, and claimed the land for the British Empire.

 What I Wrote Alice Pung has also provided some Writer's Tips Alice Pung discusses writing her memoirs Unpolished Gem and Her Father’s Daughter, including the joys and the pitfalls.
 She talks about how her cultural upbringing shaped her writing life and discusses the importance of humour and hope in her work.
 Jessica Mauboy to kick off Australia Day celebrations by singing the national anthem in Aboriginal languages Uncle Max Eulo conducts a smoking ceremony during the official announcement of the Australia Day 2016 program.
 Photo: Steven Siewert Jessica Mauboy will help to unfurl celebrations across Sydney on Australia Day by singing the national anthem in local Indigenous languages while perched on top of the Sydney Harbour Bridge.
 The breakfast-time performance by the 26-year-old Aboriginal star is part of the day's WugulOra ceremony, one element in a powerful display of First Nations tradition on a date that will forever be "complex" for Aboriginal and Torres Strait Islanders.
 For the first time, smoking ceremonies - cleansing rituals that are millenniums old - will take place at seven points around the harbour in remembrance of the founding of New South Wales in 1788.
 Max "Dulamunmun" Harrison III and Dwayne "Naja" Bannon-Harrison during the smoking ceremony.
 Aboriginal elder Uncle Max Eulo, who will lead one of the ceremonies, said the day is more about history than celebration.

 Alice Pung | Black Inc. Publishing Alice Pung is a writer, editor, teacher and lawyer based in Melbourne.
 Born a month after her Chinese parents fled from Cambodia to Australia as asylum seekers from Pol Pot's Khmer Rouge Regime, Alice has used her shared family's experiences to write stories that captivate all readers.
 She has won numerous awards including the 2007 Newcomer of the Year Award in the Australia Book Industry Awards for her first book Unpolished Gem (Black Inc).
-Her next book, Her Father's Daughter (Black Inc), won the Western Australia Premier's Book Award for Non Fiction, and it was also shortlisted for the Premier's Literary Awards in Victoria and New South Wales, and nominated also in the Queensland Literary Awards.
-Laurinda, Alice's first novel, was published by Black Inc in 2014 and was one of Readings' Top 100 bestselling books for the year.
+Alice’s writing has appeared in many notable publications including the Monthly, the Age, Meanjin, Best Australian Stories and Best Australian Essays.
+Alice lives with her husband at Janet Clarke Hall at the University of Melbourne, where she is currently the Artist in Residence.